nevein25/e-learning/README.md

         dotnet restore
         ```

-    - Update the `appsettings.json` file with your SQL Server and Cloudinary credentials.
+    - Update the `appsettings.json` file with your SQL Server, Stripe and Cloudinary credentials.

     - Run the API: